Brookecox2203/BlackJack-Battle/README.md

 🧠 Overview

-Blackjack Battle reimagines the traditional Blackjack card game by adding a combat layer where each round affects the outcome of a battle.
+Blackjack Battle extends the traditional Blackjack card game with a combat component where each round affects the outcome of a battle.
-Winning a round automatically returns the player to the start screen, while losing sends them to a battle scene against a robot opponent.
+Winning a round automatically returns the player to the start screen, while losing moves the player into a battle scene against a robot opponent.
 In the battle scene, both the player and the robot start with 3 hearts.
 Each turn has a randomized outcome where the player attacks, the robot attacks, both attack, or neither attacks.

-By implementing Blackjack rules and game state management, our team created a player-versus-enemy battle system featuring animated card dealing and responsive cutscenes developed entirely within Python’s Turtle Graphics import.
+By implementing Blackjack rules and game state management, our team created a player-versus-enemy battle system featuring animated card dealing and responsive cutscenes developed entirely in Python with Turtle Graphics.

 ---